suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 by COSE.
 New methods can be added via enhancements to this specification.
 The two specified methods were selected to their maturity, different security properties, and to ensure interoperability in deployments.

+The two content key distribution methods require the CEKs to be randomly generated.
+It must be ensured that the guidelines for random number generation in {{RFC8937}} are followed.

 When an encrypted payload is sent to multiple recipients, there are different deployment options.
 To explain these options we use the